Consider using tax-advantaged accounts to help lower your tax bill.

-- Also, consider saving on a pre-tax basis for healthcare.
-You can accumulate funds on a tax-deferred basis to pay for healthcare expenses through either a Health Savings Account (HSA) or flexible savings account (FSA).
+- You can accumulate funds on a tax-deferred basis to pay for healthcare expenses through a health savings account (HSA) or flexible savings account (FSA).
 Your workplace may offer one, both or neither of these options, so check with your employer.
-HSA contribution maximums in 2020 are $3,550 for self-only and $7,100 for families, with an additional $1,000 catch-up contribution allowed for individuals age 55 or older.
-Individual FSA contributions are limited to $2,750; employer contributions do not count toward this maximum.
+HSA contribution maximums in 2022 are $3,650 for self-only and $7,300 for families, with an additional $1,000 catch-up contribution allowed for individuals age 55 or older (2021: $3,600 and $7,200).
+The limit for individual health FSA contributions remains $2,750 (note that dependent care FSAs have a higher cap of $10,500); employer contributions do not count toward this maximum.

 - If you work for yourself, consider contributing to a solo 401(k) retirement plan, SEP IRA or SIMPLE plan.

-Your financial advisor can help develop a retirement account contribution strategy that works for your situation.
+Your financial advisor can help develop a retirement account contribution strategy that’s tailored to your unique situation.

 Please note, changes in tax laws may occur at any time and could have a substantial impact upon each person’s situation.
 While we are familiar with the tax provisions of the issues presented herein, Raymond James financial advisors do not render advice on tax or legal matters.
 You should discuss any tax or legal matters with the appropriate professional.